12 DIY Outdoor Candles to Keep Bugs Away

-If you haven’t made your own candles before or if you are a beginner candle maker this recipe is pretty straightforward.
+If you haven’t made your own candles before or if you are a beginner candle maker this recipe to make citronella candles is pretty straightforward.
 It is explained in detail making it a great place to start on your homemade candle quest!

 This is an interesting alternative to a citronella candle.
 The diffuser heats a DIY mixture of beeswax, coconut oil, and bug-repelling essential oils.
 What’s interesting is that the beeswax mixture doesn’t evaporate and is reusable.
 It’s also an easy way to diffuse other essential oils in your home, not just outdoors.

 For these mosquito repellent outdoor candles, I choose wood wicks harvested from sustainable sources because I love their crackling sound!
 Not only are citronella candles effective as an outdoor mosquito repellent, but they also have a rich, crisp lemony aroma thanks to citronella and lemongrass.
 The candles smell fresh, clean, and happy which is fitting for the summer season!

 Melting and pouring hot wax can be intimidating for some but there is no need for that if you want to make these mosquito-repellent jar candles.
 The jars are filled with lemon and lime slices, a few sprigs of basil, lemongrass, and a bug-repelling essential oil and water.
 Then, a floating candle is added and all you have left to do is to light it up!